derickmachaa/chamaApi/README.md

 # chamaApi
-a rest api  for chama apps
+A rest api  for chama application